Biecho88/memory-game/README.md

 - #### Returning visitor goals

-  1. As a returning visitor, I want to find all emojis in shorter time.
+  1. As a returning visitor, I want to find all emojis in shortest time.
   2. As a returning visitor, I want to  find all emojis with fewer amount of moves.
-  3. As a returning visitor, I want to try different tactics when finding pairs
+  3. As a returning visitor, I want to try different tactics when finding pairs.

 - #### Frequent User Goals

   1. As a frequent user, I want to check if the new features been added.
-  2. As a frequent user, I want to check if game rules changed
+  2. As a frequent user, I want to check if game rules changed.
-  3. As a frequent user, I want to beat my records
+  3. As a frequent user, I want to beat my records.

 - ## *Design*